 Diesel hybrid cars certainly have their benefits, but they also have their downsides too.
 Below are some of those downsides.

-Cost – Like with conventional diesel cars, the diesel hybrid cars are more expensive than gasoline cars.
+Like with conventional diesel cars, diesel hybrid cars are more expensive than gasoline cars.
 It costs manufacturers 15% more to create a diesel hybrid engine.
 Therefore, this extra cost is carried on over to the market price which consumers must pay.
-Plus, diesel fuel costs more than gasoline.
+ON top of that, diesel fuel costs more than gasoline.

 Pros of Gasoline Hybrid Cars